 - Organic palm shortening or butter if not dairy free

-- Cocoa powder, coconut flakes, chopped chocolate ect. to roll the truffles in
+- Cocoa powder (use the code STEWARDSHIP for 10% off at that site!), coconut flakes, chopped chocolate ect. to roll the truffles in

 - In a food processor blend together the pecans, dates, vanilla, and spices until everything is well chopped and comes together in a ball.

 - Add 1/2 cup chocolate chips and blend in until the friction melts them (another minute or two).

 - Grease a 9×9 or similar size pan with the butter/shortening.
 Spread the chocolate mixture into it and pat down until even and smooth.
 If desired sprinkle with chocolate chips and press in, this adds a fun texture to the truffles.

 - Refrigerate for at least 30 minutes to firm up.
 Cut into small squares, I did a 5×5 grid so 25 balls.

 - Roll each square of the mixture into a ball.
 Roll in cocoa (use the code STEWARDSHIP for 10% off at that site!), chopped pecans, coconut, chopped nuts ect. whatever floats your boat.

 - Serve straight out of the fridge for a firmer truffle or at room temperature for a soft and slightly sticky one.

 - Need a little help getting healthy food on the table every day?
 Real Plans takes the stress out of meal planning and puts the nourishing food BACK on your table.
 There’s a plan for every diet type, including GAPS, Paleo, AIP, Whole30, vegetarian and more!
 You remain totally in control: use your own recipes, accept theirs, and teach the system what your family likes…Check out how powerful it is here!

 12 thoughts on “Chocolate Gingerbread Truffles Recipe (Dairy-free, Gluten-free)”